 The Eating Disorder Trap: How Dancers' Perfectionism Can Make Things Dangerously Worse

 Dawn Smith-Theodore, a former professional dancer, is a psychotherapist specializing in the treatment of eating disorders.
 She is also an anorexia-nervosa survivor.
-Here she explains how under the right circumstances, a dancer’s perfectionism and ballet’s culture of thinness can create a risky recipe for an
+Here she explains how under the right circumstances, a dancer’s perfectionism and ballet’s culture of thinness can create a risky recipe for an eating disorder.

 I grew up in front of a mirror and as a dancer it was my best friend and my worst enemy.
 I loved to watch myself to make sure that I had the right style, lines and technique.
 It was when I began comparing myself to others, and listening to the drill sergeant in my head that never stopped proclaiming that I wasn’t good enough and needed to lose weight, that the mirror became my enemy.